txt/plm18/doc/review6.md

       @fset \to false
     case \catch \function then id = ''

-	What kinds of "\UNARY" the coco has?
-What about "\LITERAL"?

 Q2.
-For the following code:
+For the following code, what is the difference between "\unless" and "\until"?

     case \and \or \is
       @unline!